 Diane made the choice to avoid conflict versus stand up for her ideas.
 This gave others the impression that she was more of a follower than a leader.
 Part of our coaching was focused on building her skills to manage conflict effectively so she would not avoid it and would be respected for her judgment and steadfastness.

 Diane worked for a consulting firm, and her position allowed her to offer pro-bono services to clients as a way of establishing long-term relationships and building the firm’s global reputation.
 But she was also expected to contract with clients for fee-based services.
 Diane, being a people pleaser, was more reluctant to ask for a contracted deal.

 Diane made the choice to focus on building relationships versus building the business.
 We worked on getting her refocused on beginning with the end in mind – a contracted deal - and building the relationships and having discussions that would lead to that end.

-In my book, The Power of CHOICE: Six Steps to Get What you Want out of Life, I talk about choices we make, and the six steps we need to take to get what we want.
-In Diane’s case, it would be defined as this:
+In my book, The Power of CHOICE: Six Steps to Get What you Want out of Life, I talk about choices we make and the six steps we need to take to get what we want.
+In Diane’s case, it would be defined like this:

 Conscious of the problem you have and why